benthausn/TGO_Earth_occultation/README.md

    - Computes occultation events (ingress/egress) between TGO and Earth using SPICE.
    - Determines the latitude and longitude of tangent points where the signal path grazes Mars.
-   - Computes the corresponding solar zenith angles.
+   - Computes the corresponding solar zenith angles (SZA) and solar longitudes (Ls).
    - Outputs results in `Occultations_spice.txt`.

 2. `OPSWeb_requester.py`